FreeJobAlert

 UPSC Exam Age Limit 2026

-UPSC Exam Age Limit 2026 requires candidates to have attained 21 years and not attained 32 years (for General category) as on 1st August 2026, with relaxations provided for reserved categories as per government rules.
+For the UPSC Exam Age Limit 2026, General and EWS category candidates must have attained 21 years and must not have attained 32 years as on 1 August 2026.

 🔔 Never Miss a Govt Job Again!